tenable/cloud-security-training/lab-aws-poc-remote-deploy-aws-imds-packet-analyzer/README.md

 Then, make sure the AWS_PROFILE and AWS_REGION environment variables are properly configured locally.

 Next, we'll deploy the infrastructure.
-Terraform will need the value of the IP for your local machine (to allow it to SSH to the machine created) in the variable *client_ip*, so the apply command should look like this:
+Terraform will need the value of the **public** IP for your local machine (to allow it to SSH to the machine created) in the variable *client_public_ip*, so the apply command should look like this:

-    terraform apply -var="client_ip=<CLIENT_IP>"
+    terraform apply -var="client_public_ip=<CLIENT_PUBLIC_IP>"

 (confirm the deploy with "yes")

-As output, you will get two commands - one to perform the installation of the open source library, and the other one to SSH into the instance for further exploration.
-We recommend that you copy and paste both commands on the side.
+As output, you will get the command to SSH into the machine created using the [EC2 instance connect service](https://aws.amazon.com/blogs/compute/secure-connectivity-from-public-to-private-introducing-ec2-instance-connect-endpoint-june-13-2023/).

 ### Installing aws-imds-packet-analyzer

-Run the *install_imds_packet_analyzer_remotely* command to run the bash script created by the Terraform deployment on the EC2 instance and install the open source library and its dependencies on it.
-It then sets up aws-imds-packet-analyzer to run persistently (using the [forever.js](https://www.npmjs.com/package/forever) library).
-The script will output logs to your console.

-The command should look something like this:

-    ssh -i packet_analyzer_imds_demo ec2-user@<EC2_INSTANCE_PUBLIC_IP> 'bash -s' < install_imds_packet_analzyer.sh
+Connect to the machine using the command received in the previous step and run the [install_imds_packet_analzyer.sh](script/install_imds_packet_analzyer.sh) script within it.
+Find the script in the [script](script/) folder of this repository.

+The easiest way to run the script is to simply copy and paste its contents to the terminal.

+The script will install and set up aws-imds-packet-analyzer to run as a Linux service.

-**Note:** We strongly recommend that you review the install_imds_packet_analzyer.sh script before execution as it is a good practice to do so with any script you haven't created.
+**Note:** We strongly recommend that you review the install_imds_packet_analzyer.sh script before execution as doing so is good practice with any script you haven't created.

-### Taking The Packet Analyzer Out for a Spin
+### Taking the Packet Analyzer Out for a Spin

-You can now SSH into the machine using the SSH command that was output by the Terraform deployment.
-The command will look something like this:

-    ssh -i packet_analyzer_imds_demo ec2-user@<EC2_INSTANCE_PUBLIC_IP>

-If you didn't set aside the SSH command, don't worry, you can regenerate it using:

-    terraform output
+Once the installation is done, you should be able to view the status of the newly created service with the following command:

+    sudo systemctl status imds_packet_analyzer_service

+Once you've made sure it's up and running, let's try it out.

-Once you're in, you can call this command to create a record in the log for an IMDSv1 call:
+You can use this command to create a record in the log for an IMDSv1 call:

     curl http://169.254.169.254/latest/meta-data/

-Now (while still SSH'd into the machine), you can view the log by cat'ing the local log file:
+Now (while still SSH'd into the machine) you can view the log by cat'ing the local log file:

     sudo cat /var/log/imds/imds-trace.log